thyagoluciano/flutter_launch_whatsapp/README.md

 # Flutter launch WhatsApp

-A Flutter plugin for iOS and Android to open whatsApp from a button
+A Flutter plugin for iOS and Android to open whatsApp.

 ## Installation